Shelling of links and star clusters in edgewise subdivision of a simplex: Links and stars of faces

-Further, if some of the coordinates of $\mathbf{v}^{(i)}$ indexed with elements from $S_i$ are mutually equal, or some of them are equal $0$, there may be some additional conditions on $\pi$ (see conditions (1) and (2) in the proof of Theorem \ref{T:linkjeproduct}).
+Furthermore, there may be some additional conditions on $\pi \in \mathbb{S}_F$.
+If some of the coordinates of $\mathbf{v}^{(i)}$ indexed by elements from $S_i$ are mutually equal, or some of them are equal $0$ or $q$, we have the situation as in the proof of Theorem \ref{T:linkjeproduct} (the conditions (1)$-$(3)).